Quite simply, the best cake frosting ever made with Nutella®!

 Below are Pinterest-friendly sized images to pin at Pinterest!

-What makes our Chocolate Nutella Cream Cheese Buttercream wicked good?
-This buttercream literally melts on your tongue and the flavor rings of nostalgia associated with the dreamiest of chocolate frostings.
+Our Chocolate Nutella Cream Cheese Buttercream literally melts on the tongue and the flavor rings of nostalgia associated with the dreamiest of chocolate frostings.
 It is buttery, creamy and smooth with a hint of cream cheese and plenty of Nutella® flavor.
-Due to an adequate amount of fat from the butter, this special buttercream pipes beautifully.
-Our Chocolate-Nutella Cream Cheese Buttercream is versatile and will pair extremely well with white cakes, yellow cakes and chocolate cakes alike as well as cupcakes, cheesecakes and other sweet treats like baked doughnuts.
-Honest and truly, this buttercream is wicked good!
+Due to an adequate amount of butter, this special buttercream pipes beautifully.
+And it tastes just like a Chocolate Nutella Cheesecake!

 - 1 cup (2 sticks or 226 grams) unsalted butter, softened (or 1 stick salted & 1 stick unsalted)